 Reviewing the intuitive conceptions, gleaned from the research literature, can help you anticipate ways that learners are likely to misinterpret evolutionary trees.
 Though it might be tempting to try to root out such conceptions and “replace” them with correct ones, this approach is unlikely to be effective and fails to recognize the useful roles that these ways of reasoning may play in other contexts.
 Instead, here are a few general tips for designing instructional experiences to help students build on their intuitive conceptions:

-For suggestions on how to design phylogenies that discourage misinterpretations, visit Tips for tree design.
+Design phylogenies that discourage misinterpretations — visit Tips for tree design.

 Feeling lost?
 Review tree basics with the primer.